Ph.D. in Hydraulic Engineering, School of Civil Engineering, The University of Queensland, Australia; 2013

 I am a Senior Lecturer in hydraulic engineering and applied fluid mechanics in the School of Civil and Environmental Engineering.
 I hold a Dipl.-Ing. from RWTH Aachen University, Germany and a PhD in Hydraulic Engineering from the University of Queensland.
 I joined UNSW in 2014 and established the hydraulic engineering research group at the UNSW Water Research Laboratory.
 I explore advanced experimental methods in the laboratory and at full-scale to resolve applied and fundamental research challenges in hydraulic engineering including air-water flow phenomena, optimisation of water engineering infrastructure for flow conveyance, fish passage and environmental flows.

-I have successfully graduated two PhD students to completion and supervise currently four further PhD students.
-I have a strong track record of publishing in high-ranking journals comprising more than 30 journal papers and more than 40 peer-reviewed conference papers.
-I have been a chief investigator in a number of fundamental and applied research grants totaling more than $2.2M.
-I am a member of the leadership team of the IAHR hydraulics structures committee and a member in Engineers Australia's Sydney Water Panel.
+I have successfully supervised four PhD students to completion and supervise currently six further PhD students.
+I have a strong track record of publishing in high-ranking journals comprising more than 50 journal papers and more than 50 peer-reviewed conference papers.
+I have been a chief investigator in a number of fundamental and applied research grants totaling more than $5.2M.
+I am a the Vice Chair of the Leadership Team of the IAHR Hydraulic Structures Committee and the Deputy Chair of the Engineers Australia's Sydney Water Panel.
 I have been member of the organization and scientific committees of a number of national and international conferences including the IAHR World Congress and the Hydraulics in Water Engineering conferences of Engineers Australia.

 I am Chief Investigator on numerous research grants totalling more than $2.2M since joining UNSW.
 My research income includes: